Engineering Hubbard models with gated two-dimensional moir\'e systems: Conclusions Outlook

 \section{Conclusions \& Outlook}

 In this paper, we presented a systematic and quantitative study to show how a 2D EG in a moiré potential can serve as a tunable quantum simulator for lattice models, by controlling the potential and the metallic gates.
 In particular, with a square moiré potential, the system can be made to approach the iconic Hubbard model which has been a hallmark in modern condensed matter physics.
 We showed that stripe phases appear and show properties consistent with those in the ground state of the square lattice Hubbard model.
 Downfolding the moiré system to a lattice model, we find that the parameters are consistent with the Hubbard model which exhibits similar phases.
 As the range and strength of the electron-electron interactions are varied via gate separation and moiré well depth, we observe a rich variety of metallic magnetic orders, including checkerboard AFM, noncollinear AFM order, paramagnetism, and ferromagnetism.
 We obtain the corresponding lattice models via downfolding.
 Comparing with the triangular moiré systems already realized in experiments, weaker and shorter range interaction is needed for realizing the square lattice simple Hubbard model for studying the stripe phases and potential superconducting phases~\cite{Xu_Science2024}.
-The results highlight the potential of 2D moiré systems as a quantum simulator, which can complement alternative analog quantum computing platforms such as neutral cold atoms~\cite{Xu_Nature2025}.
+The simple harmonic potential used in this work can be a reasonable approximation for moiré materials whose charge carriers live in one layer, experiencing a modulated potential with long periodicity.
+Our results highlight the potential of 2D moiré systems as a quantum simulator, which can complement alternative analog quantum computing platforms such as neutral cold atoms~\cite{Xu_Nature2025}.
 Compared to the latter, the 2D materials systems offer opportunities for different measurements.

 We employed two theoretical approaches in this study.
 The first is a direct treatment of the moir\'e continuum Hamiltonian with DFT, using an LSDA functional tailor-made from QMC to account for the presence of metallic gates~\cite{Yang_PRB2025}.
 The second is ab initio downfolding of the continuum Hamiltonian into a lattice model.
 With the first, we compare the ground-state phases and properties to what is known in the Hubbard model from both UHF~\cite{Xu_JPCM2011,Scholle_PRB2023} and more accurate QMC calculations~\cite{Xu_PRR2022,Chang-PRL-2010} to identify potential matching between the continuum system and the model.
 The second approach then provides model parameters for another validation and cross-check.
 It will be valuable to further evaluate the accuracy of DFT/LSDA by benchmark against direct calculations in the continuum by more advanced many-body methods, such as QMC~\cite{Yang_PRL2024,YangYubo_arxiv2024,Xiao_PRR2025}.
 However, the cross-check with both UHF and QMC results in the Hubbard model, and the consistency between our two approaches provide a high level of confidence and allowed us to make quantitative predictions.